 The P3 model espoused by the Center, and included in Nunes’ legislation, should be distinguished from preferential-tax and corporate welfare programs also often referred to as public-private-partnerships, as is explained by Stenhouse in the video on this page from a State of the State interview.

 The full report and other related information can be found on the Center’s P3 homepage at RIFreedom.org/P3.

-About the Center The nonpartisan RI Center for Freedom & Prosperity is Rhode Island’s premiere free-enterprise research and advocacy organization.
+The nonpartisan RI Center for Freedom & Prosperity is Rhode Island’s premiere free-enterprise research and advocacy organization.
 The mission of the 501-C-3 nonprofit organization is to return government to the people by opposing special-interest politics and advancing proven free-market solutions that can transform lives by restoring economic competitiveness, increasing educational opportunities, and protecting individual freedoms